 However, if you suddenly stop taking corticosteroids, or if you taper off too fast, you might experience withdrawal symptoms.
 It’s important to carefully follow your doctor’s instructions regarding tapering off corticosteroids.

 Symptoms that indicate you’re tapering off too quickly may include:

 - upset stomach and vomiting

-Corticosteroids are used to treat severe symptoms and shorten the length of an MS relapse.
-They do not treat the disease itself.
+Corticosteroids are used to treat severe symptoms and shorten the length of an MS flare-up.
+They don’t treat the disease itself.

-Except in the case of vision loss, treatment for MS relapses is not urgent.
-But it should be started as soon as possible.
+Except in the case of vision loss, treatment for MS flare-ups isn’t urgent.
+However, it should be started as soon as possible.

-- the severity of your symptoms and how your relapse affects your ability to carry out your daily tasks
+- the severity of your symptoms and how your flare-ups affect your ability to carry out your daily tasks

-- how each type of steroid is administered and whether you’re able to comply with the regimen
+- how each type of steroid is administered and whether you’re able to follow the treatment regimen

 - the potential side effects and how they may affect your ability to function

-- any potential serious complications, including how steroids may affect your other conditions such as diabetes or mental health issues
+- any potential serious complications, including how steroids may affect any other health conditions such as diabetes or mental health disorders

 - any possible interactions with other medications